-Overall, it’s definitely not as reliable as most full-size units.
+Overall, it’s definitely not as reliable as most full-size dehumidifier units.
 We’d recommend adding on extra warranty coverage, since we’ve found that you can add two years of extra third-party coverage for just a few dollars.
-The manufacturer’s warranty is just 30-days, which really isn’t sufficient for any appliance, especially one which you’ll be running continuously.
+The manufacturer’s warranty is just 30-days, which really isn’t sufficient for any appliance, especially one like a dehumidifier which you’ll be running continuously.

 It’s exponentially more powerful than the EvaDry, and it’s still very easy to fit into your bathroom.
-We think that between its price, user-friendly design, and water capacity, it makes a great solution for small to midsize bathrooms with substantial moisture.
+We think that between its price, user-friendly design, and water capacity, it makes a great dehumidifier solution for small to midsize bathrooms with substantial moisture and humidity issues.

-It’s way, way more powerful than the EvaDry.
-While this one costs about 3x as much, it packs more than 30x the dehumidification power!
-The Ivation is rated to remove up to 30 pints of water from your air in a given day.
+It’s way, way more powerful than the EvaDry dehumidifier.
+While this one costs about 3x as much, it packs more than 30x the bathroom dehumidification power!
+The Ivation dehumidifier is rated to remove up to 30 pints of water from your bathroom air in a given day.

-We’d recommend it for spaces as large as 300 square feet, which should be more than enough for even the most spacious bathroom.
-It’s a good choice for people who have bathrooms attached to suites or smaller apartments, where moisture can spread.
+We’d recommend it for a bathroom as large as 300 square feet, which should be more than enough for even the most spacious bathroom.
+It’s a good choice for people who have bathrooms attached to suites or smaller apartments, where humidity and moisture can spread.

 That extra power comes in handy in two ways: first, it can handle more severe moisture problems in your bathroom than the Eva Dry.
-Second, the Ivation can have even more of an impact in even less time.
+Second, the Ivation can have even more of an impact on your humidity levels in even less time.
 That means it’ll spend less time working, and use less electricity!

-When humidity goes above your set level, the machine will notice, and spring into action to keep it under control.
+When the humidity in the bathroom goes above your set level, the machine will notice and spring into action to keep humidity under control.
 That saves noise, energy, and wear and tear.
-Previous buyers said this unit easily brought moisture levels down by as much as 40 percentage points in their bathroom.
+Previous buyers said this dehumidifier unit easily brought moisture levels down by as much as 40 percentage points in their bathroom.
 They really appreciated being able to set the machine and forget about it!
 It’ll even restart automatically after an outage!

 It’s very efficient.
-As we’ve said, the Ivation’s powerful design means it can spend less time working than the Eva Dry, which has to run constantly.
+As we’ve said, the Ivation’s powerful dehumidifier design means it can spend less time working than the Eva Dry, which has to run constantly.
 Additionally, this model is Energy Star-rated, which means that it’s EPA-certified to use minimal electricity while it runs.
-Previous buyers said it barely made any impact on their power bill.
+Previous buyers said running this dehumidifier barely made any impact on their power bill.

 It comes with a manual cold-temperature setting, which allows it to run safely at temperatures as low as 41 degrees F.

-Unlike some other full-size humidifiers, previous buyers said the Ivation’s water reservoir was easy to remove and empty.
-It’s easy to get in and out of the unit, and has a retracting carrying handle.
+Unlike some other full-size dehumidifiers, previous buyers said the Ivation dehumidifier’s water reservoir was easy to remove and empty.
+It’s easy to get in and out of the unit and has a retracting carrying handle.

-Even though it’s larger than the EvaDry, it’s still very compact.
-This unit is less than 2 feet tall, and just over 1 foot wide.
+Even though it’s larger than the EvaDry, it’s still a very compact dehumidifier.
+This dehumidifierunit is less than 2 feet tall, and just over 1 foot wide.
 That makes it nearly as easy to fit in your bathroom, especially given that it doesn’t take up any more space than the average bathroom trash can.